ptsteadman/notebook/essays/gray-man-style.md

 For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black families wading through the water with supplies were infamously described as "looting" while a white family was described as "finding".
-[21] It went beyond
-media: police from the wealthy community of Gretna fired shots over the head of families trying to flee over a bridge from New Orleans into their community.
-In another case, police killed an unarmed child and a mentally disabled man who were attempting to make their way over a bridge to a family friend's home, also shooting four others.
+[21] Police from the wealthy community of Gretna fired shots over the heads of families trying to flee over a bridge from New Orleans into their community, a start example of how borders can suddenly form in a disaster.
+In another case, police killed an unarmed child and a mentally disabled man who were attempting to make their way over a bridge to a family friend's home.
 The officers were only prosecuted in 2012, after a cover-up that spanned years.

 Survivalists often seem to ignore the fact that in actual disasters, they would probably not be the ones suffering.

-Articles about being gray often include the caveat that it's best to simply stay at home in a disaster, and that being gray is a response to situations where one has to "traverse areas outside your home for various reasons".
-[19] These various reasons generally include "supply runs" and "information gathering".
+Many gray man theorists note that in a disaster, it's usually best to stay at home.
+Being gray is a response to situations where one has to "traverse areas outside your home for various reasons".
+[19] These reasons generally include "supply runs" and "information gathering".
 In a post-SHTF world, wouldn't an armed person with survival skills on a "supply run" be a dangerous predator?

 Being a *white* gray man works, because it allows a white person to hoard his or her weapons and supplies, but still be considered a victim worthy of assistance.
-Just as affecting a folksy down-to-earthness helps people like George Bush and Warren Buffet retain power, affecting a dorky harmlessness while keeping ones assets in denaible crypto will be a powerful strategy for the 21st century.
+Just as affecting a folksy down-to-earthness helps people like George Bush and Warren Buffet retain power, affecting a dorky harmlessness while keeping one's assets hidden and deniable will be a powerful strategy for the 21st century.

 I think that if the left attempts to adopt the gray man concept and use it for progressive activism, the effort would likely backfire.